 - Whether or not a chatbot is designed to teach Mandarin, you can easily use it as a supplement to a main learning program like FluentU.
-FluentU is a more complete, entirely customizable way of applying a tech-based approach to your Chinese skills, as it takes real-world videos—like movie trailers, music videos and more—and turns them into personalized language lessons.
+FluentU is a more complete, entirely customizable way of applying a tech-based approach to your Chinese skills.

 - It’s like having a Mandarin tutor without the need to actually hire a living tutor.
 Think of it as having a Mandarin teacher or possibly a native Mandarin-speaking friend available at all times to teach you Chinese, with no scheduling conflicts.
 Sure, an AI chatbot won’t have the personality and experience that a living breathing tutor can provide, but they’re a very useful alternative if you don’t want to rearrange your schedule to meet with a teacher.

 - Many of these chatbots are lesson-based, meaning you’ll do much more than just chat with AI in Mandarin.
 Some of these apps are simply chat-based, meaning you communicate with an AI chatbot in something similar to an SMS setting.
 However, many of them are lesson-based or offer Mandarin lessons as part of the app.